Groups and Reunions Groups and Reunions

 • Pass out emails.
 When you're contacting everyone about the reunion, get their email addresses.
 Make a big list of email addresses, phone numbers and names and send it out to the entire family.
 This way, family members can start connecting with each other before the reunion even starts - and they'll be more excited to go.

 • Set up a group site.
 When families are spread out across the country, it can be hard to coordinate planning a reunion.
 Setting up a family web site on the Internet can be a tremendous help.
-Free sites such as blogspot.com or Yahoo Groups have easy templates that allow families to post pictures and chat with each other before - and after - the reunion.
+Free sites have easy templates that allow families to post pictures and chat with each other before - and after - the reunion.

 When to Have It: